acmei/Guide-for-Transplants/transplant_guide.md

 Quieter more chill area of Seattle, that's a little more pricey.
 Located right by Seattle Center (home of EMP Museum and the Space Needle).

 **Belltown**
 Right next to downtown Seattle, so it's wonderfully located.
 Lots of restaurants, bars, shops and very walkable.
 Mostly flat, unlike other neighborhoods.
-Can get a bit rowdy and some complain that's it's sketchy.
+Can get a bit rowdy and some complain that it's sketchy.

 **Central District**
 Info about CD